Miss Martian

-Miss Martian (real name: M'gann M'orzz; alias Megan Morse) is a superheroine appearing in American comic books published by DC Comics.
+Miss Martian (M'gann M'orzz; alias Megan Morse) is a superheroine appearing in American comic books published by DC Comics.
+An extraterrestrial, she is a White Martian who usually appears in stories as a member of the Teen Titans.
+Created by writer Geoff Johns and artist Tony Daniel, she first appeared in Teen Titans (vol. 3) #37 (2006).

 Sharon Leal portrayed the character in the second season of the Arrowverse series Supergirl.
 Leal returned in two episodes of the third and fifth seasons and returned in the sixth season.
-Miss Martian was also featured in the animated series Young Justice voiced by Danica McKellar.
+Miss Martian was also featured in the animated series Young Justice, voiced by Danica McKellar.

 Publication history

-Miss Martian was created by Geoff Johns and Tony Daniel and first appeared in Teen Titans #37 (2006).
-Miss Martian is named "Megan Morse" after former Marvel Comics editor Ben Morse's wife, Megan (Megan is a friend of Johns).
+Miss Martian was created by Geoff Johns and Tony Daniel and first appeared in Teen Titans (vol. 3) #37 (2006).
+Miss Martian is named Megan Morse after Megan, the wife of former Marvel Comics editor Ben Morse, who is a friend of Johns.
 Johns initially created the character when he was told by DC's editorial staff that he could not use Supergirl, who was a member of the Legion of Super-Heroes at the time.